jopieji/to-do/README.md

 ---

 This is a basic todo app to help my refresh my React skills and prep for an upcoming internship.
 I want to make sure I fully understand fundamentals before I get too deep into Hooks and whatnot, so I'm using this as my sandbox.
 Also, I make a todo list everyday, so hopefully I can make it my favorite todo app.
 ---
+### Use it for Yourself!
+Check out the todo app at https://jopie-todo.netlify.app/

+Netflify was really easy to use, but it was just a static app that has no API calls.
+I might try and allow for login and cross-platform todo saving at a later date.
+We will see!

+---
 ### Future Plans